Septias/bachelor-thesis/main.typ

 === Large Expressions and Lazy Type Inference
 The Nix package repository contains over 80.000 packages and is the largest package repository in existence.
 The public #link("https://github.com/NixOS/nixpkgs")[nixpkgs] Github mono repository provides all packages, the standard library, NixOS, and a lot of utility functions from its root Nix file.
-Importing this root file and evaluating the whole package tree takes an unfeasible amount of time, making type inference unpractically slow.
+Importing this root file and evaluating the whole package tree takes an unfeasible amount of time, making type inference unpractical slow.
 This is why SimpleNix is not _yet_ applicable for common practical tasks like configuration writing and flaking. \
 For now, the Garnix project restricts itself to single-file type inference without multi-file support, as adding even the most basic import for the nixpkgs would make type inference unusable and slow.

 To eventually overcome this, the following simple approach should suffice.
 Import statements usually aren't located at the top of the file but rather in code wherever they are needed.
 This makes import statements a good candidate for code splitting during type inference.
 Only when an uninitialized field is needed during tree traversal should the related expression be imported and inferred.
 This should, in theory, make package completion possible as packages are defined in one big record(mapping) between the package name and import statements for that package.
 A smart language server could thus create the full list of packages and lazily load more information about them upon package selection, greatly improving the developer experience.
 Similar approaches should be possible for option and module auto-completion, which have similar structures.